Mockarty Quick Start Guide

 -

-Use the AI Assistant — go to Agent Chat in the sidebar and describe what mocks you need in natural language.
-The AI will create them for you.
+Use the AI Assistant — open the floating chat or navigate to Agent Chat in the sidebar and describe what mocks you need in natural language.
+The assistant is part of the base product and available to all users.
+See AI Features for details.

 -